QINQINKONG/Humidity-role-in-population-heat-health-risk/README.md

-# Replication data for "Humidity’s role in population heat-health risk"
+# Code and data for “Humidity’s role in population heat-health risk”
 This repository contains the scripts, intermediate dataset, and Jupyter Notebooks that can be used to reproduce all figures in the paper "***Humidity’s role in population heat-health risk***" by Kong et al. (2026) accepted by *Nature Communications*.

 There are three folders:

-- **./R scripts**: R scripts for heatstroke prediction using Generalized Additive Models (GAMs).
+- **./scripts**: R scripts for heatstroke prediction using Generalized Additive Models (GAMs).

 - **./Jupyternotebook**: Jupyter Notebooks for reproducing figures in "Humidity’s role in population heat-health risk" by Kong et al.